neondatabase/website/content/docs/import/import-from-postgres.md

 ## pg_dump and pg_restore example

-The following example shows how data from a `pagila` source database was dumped and restored to a `pagila` database in Neon using the commands described in the previous section.
+The following example shows how data from a `pagila` source database is dumped and restored to a `pagila` database in Neon using the commands described in the previous section.
 A database named `pagila` was created in Neon prior to running the restore operation.

 <CodeBlock shouldWrap>